Alcaro/Arlib/arlib/sandbox/README.txt

  since I presented it at school.
 - filesystem: nonzero max_write was treated as infinite
     exploitability: trivial
-    maximum impact: disk space exhaustion - though attacker is assumed able to launch arbitrarily many sandboxes, so none in practice.
+    maximum impact: disk space exhaustion - though attacker is assumed able to launch arbitrarily many sandboxes, each of which can waste some disk space, so none in practice.
     severity: low, due to the trivial maximum impact
 - launch_impl: failure in process::set_fds was ignored
     exploitability: extremely hard, requires resource exhaustion and then some luck